Going for my first walk on the white sand of Clearwater Beach, Florida, felt like a rebirth.

 Let's start with the white sandy beach and calm, clear Gulf waters.
 It's a legit world-class beach, even if it doesn't sound as exotic as a Thai beach half a world away.

-I went for walks on the beach in the mornings and left my footprints in the freshly groomed sand.
+I went for walks on the beach in the mornings and left my footprints on the freshly groomed sand.

 The beaches were packed with families, couples, and groups of friends in the afternoons.

 The vacationers were in a generally upbeat mood.
-It was the largest concentration of people I'd been around since 2019, and I felt comfortable and safe (both being outside as well as fully vaccinated).
+It was the largest concentration of people I'd been around since 2019, and I felt comfortable and safe (both being outside and fully vaccinated).

-Each evening, I made sure to watch the sunset, first from the beach and the next night from my balcony at the Wyndham.
+I watched the sunset each evening, first from the beach and the next night from my balcony at the Wyndham.